 It doesn’t get more timeless than the penny loafer, and you might say that no one does it better than G.H.
 Bass & Co., one of the brands that helped bring the style to the forefront.
 These loafers are still made much the same way, with rich leather that tends to look even better when polished to a nice shine.

-We’ve said it before and we’ll say it again: Your accessories are going to set your outfit apart from the pack, and the belt is essential when wearing an Oxford shirt and chinos (among other business casual combinations).
-Your belt is going to be front and center, so make sure your selection is a belt made with a slimmer, more dressy design (versus a thick, sturdy leather belt you’d wear with canvas work pants).
+I’ve said it before and I’ll say it again: Your accessories are going to set your outfit apart from the pack, and the belt is essential when wearing an Oxford shirt and chinos (among other business casual combinations).

 Pay close attention to your dress shoes – your belt should closely (or exactly!) match the shade of leather of your shoes, and the color scheme should work well with your pants.

-If you’re wearing navy chinos, a tan belt and tan dress shoes, or a dark brown belt and dark brown dress shoes, are a natural pairing (to name but one combination).
+If you’re wearing navy chinos, match up a tan belt and tan dress shoes, or use a dark brown belt and dark brown dress shoes.
+When I’m getting dressed, I style dark brown dress shoes or Chelsea boots with a dark brown belt, and then team up my chinos accordingly (think olive, tan or navy chinos).

 Then, ensure that bag can haul your office essentials, like your laptop or iPad, a notebook, documents, a pen, a charger and perhaps even a water bottle.
 Messenger bags or briefcase-style bags deliver the utility you need while resting easily on your shoulder and fitting compactly beneath your desk, underneath a train seat or at a conference table.

-Put all of these essentials together, and you’re well on your way to developing what we think might be the perfect business casual wardrobe.
+Put all of these essentials together, and you’re well on your way to developing what I think might be the perfect business casual wardrobe.

 Crafted from chestnut-colored vegetable-tanned leather, this messenger is a masterpiece of craftsmanship from Leon, also known as the “leather capital of Mexico”.
 Organization is made easy thanks to its many pockets: an exterior pocket sized for documents and folders, an interior padded laptop pocket, a water bottle holder pocket, and smaller organization pockets for compact items.